alexyorke/alexyorke.github.io/_drafts/2026-06-13-what-kind-of-function-can-i-hand-over.md

 The function can still be used.
 Now I care how the context applies it.

-## Number, timing, and order
+## Why number, timing, and order matter

-Pure functions make the number, timing, and order of calls less important.
+Pure functions make the number, timing, and order of calls less important to observable behavior.
 Effects make them part of the contract.

-For a pure function, calling it twice usually changes performance more than program meaning.
+For a pure function, calling it twice usually changes cost more than program meaning.
 Calling it now or later usually produces the same result.
-Reordering it with another pure function is usually harmless, aside from cost or deterministic failure.
+Reordering it with another pure function is usually harmless, aside from cost, deterministic failure, or nontermination.

 For an effectful function, those details may be the whole point.
 Calling it twice may send two emails.
 Calling it later may read a different clock or database state.
 Reordering it may change persisted state.